• Skip to primary navigation

 9. Salting Eggs

-Preserving eggs in salt is a technique that comes from China that preserves eggs outside of the shell in salt to use for cooking methods later.
+Preserving eggs in salt is a technique from China that preserves eggs outside of the shell in salt to use for later cooking methods.
 You crack open an egg into salt, preserve it in layers of salt and wine and let it sit for months.
-It’s intriguing and I know there are people doing it in the food industry commercially for restaurants, etc. On Hunter, Angler Gardener, Cook, he does it with egg yolks and adds it to noodles.
-Here's another version on how to salt cured egg yolks.
+It’s intriguing and I know people are doing it in the food industry commercially for restaurants, etc. On Hunter, Angler Gardener, Cook, he does it with egg yolks and adds it to noodles.
+Here’s another version on how to salt cure egg yolks.
 Will this work for you?
 You’ll have to decide and give it a try.

 Use Egg Substitutes for Baking